Nmyhi/cogniCraft/readme.md

 #### Client Goals

 * To navigate in the menu.
-* To play the game.
+* To play the game with no issues.
-* To have fun by trying to comple it within the least amount of time.
+* To have fun by trying to complete it within the least amount of time.
 * To access previously played time record in the High Score menu.
 * To access the developer's personal social-media using the footer links.

 #### First Time Visitor Goals

+* To navigate in the menu.
-* I want to play the game with no issues
+* To play the game with no issues.
+* To have fun by trying to complete it within the least amount of time.
-* I want to navigate in the menu
+* To access previously played time record in the High Score menu.
+* To access the developer's personal social-media using the footer links.

 #### Returning Visitor Goals

-* I want to beat my previous record
-* I want to be able to contact the developer if I need to.
+* To navigate in the menu.
+* To play the game with no issues.
+* To have fun by trying to complete it within the least amount of time.
+* To access previously played time record in the High Score menu.
+* To access the developer's personal social-media using the footer links.

 #### Frequent Visitor Goals

-* I want to have fun!
+* To navigate in the menu.
+* To play the game with no issues.
+* To have fun by trying to complete it within the least amount of time.
+* To access previously played time record in the High Score menu.
+* To access the developer's personal social-media using the footer links.

 ## Design